The location where Sherry Lynn Marler went missing

 It is situated at the corner of West Commerce Street and Fort Dale Street in Greenville, Alabama.

-On the morning of June 6th, 1984, the 12-year-old accompanied her stepfather, Raymond Stringfellow, to the First National Bank at 100 West Commerce Street.
+On the morning of Wednesday, June 6th, 1984, the 12-year-old accompanied her stepfather, Raymond Stringfellow, to the First National Bank at 100 West Commerce Street.

 That day, Raymond needed to sign some paperwork, and Sherry had asked if she could tag along.

-Sherry's stepfather, Raymond, was cooperative with the police and answered all of their questions.
+Raymond was cooperative with the police and answered all of their questions.
 However, he refused to take a polygraph test.

-Where did Sherry Lynn Marler disappear?
+Sherry Lynn Marler last seen location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates